Low-Boom/EDU-Wind-Tunnel/HARDWARE.md

 ## Hardware Modifications to Educational Wind Tunnel
 A static pressure ring must be added at the inlet of the test section to measure airspeed.
 An updatead version of the test section or an additional component between the inlet and test section are included for this purpose.
-Get them from Printables at LINK LINK LINK.
+Get them from [Printables](https://www.printables.com/model/1480487-airspeed-static-pressure-ring-modification-for-edu).

 ## Required Components